bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ## How to use HttpParams

-<a href="https://angular.io/api/common/http/HttpParams">HttpParams</a> are part of Angulars HttpClient API and help us create parameters for our requests.
+<a href="https://angular.io/api/common/http/HttpParams">HttpParams</a> are part of Angular's HttpClient API and help us create parameters for our requests.

 @sourceref ./http-params.html
 @codepen